cantino/selectorgadget/README.md

 ## Testing

 SelectorGadget is tested with [http://pivotal.github.com/jasmine/](jasmine).
 With guard running, open spec/SpecRunner.html in your browser to run the tests.
 (On a Mac, just do `open spec/SpecRunner.html`)

+To manually test during local development, `open spec/test_sites/bookmarklet_local.html` and use that local bookmarklet on the contents of spec/test\_sites.